GSTT-CSC/SeriesMaker-AIDE/README.md

 3. Edits some basic DICOM metadata
    1. SeriesNumber
    2. InstanceNumber
+4. Randomly shuffles PixelData to differentiate edited DICOM Series from original datasets in the Study
-4. Outputs the edited DICOM Series
+5. Outputs the edited DICOM Series

 The purpose of SeriesMaker-AIDE is to create a new dummy DICOM Series which can be output to the originating DICOM Study.
 This is useful for testing and verifying AIDE export destinations.